 As per the NIH Factsheet, it can also have some other severe side effects, such as the following.

 - Allergic Reaction or Anaphylaxis: In some people, B12 can cause a very rare form of allergic reaction or 2018.
 If you experience any of these symptoms, treat it as a medical emergency. , in which they may experience swelling on the face, tongue, and throat and difficulty in , as per a study published in

 - Drug Interactions: B12 can interact with the other medicines you take.
 In other cases, medicines taken regularly can lead to a decrease in the body’s absorption of B12.
 Some of these medicines include like Chloramphenicol, medicines used for acid reflux like Omeprazole and Lansoprazole, and like Tagamet, Zantac and more.
 It can also interfere with diabetes medication, such as with Metformin.

 If you detect any of these side effects, discontinue use and speak with your doctor about the symptoms you experienced.

 Note: Breastfeeding women should speak with a doctor before taking B12 supplements etc.

-The body requires vitamin B12 for a number of important functions, including the production of blood cells and proper a deficiency in this vitamin, which may lead to supplement use.
-However, there are some people who should not consume vitamin B12 or must be careful when using these supplements due to potential side effects.system activity.
-It is also crucial for DNA synthesis and various other functions in the body.
-Various health conditions can cause
+The body requires vitamin B12 for a number of important functions, including the production of blood cells and proper nervous system activity.
+It is also crucial for DNA synthesis and various other functions in the body, as per a study published in the journal .
+Various health conditions can cause a deficiency in this vitamin, which may lead to supplement use.
+However, there are some people who should not consume vitamin B12 or must be careful when using these supplements due to potential side effects.